GameServerManagers/LinuxGSM-Docs/Game-Server-Login-Token.md

 _A token is now required for running public CS:GO servers and TF2 is optional._

 # Generate a token
+To generate a token follow this link.
+You will be required to login to a steam account.
+I recommend a separate account from your main steam account
+.
 [http://steamcommunity.com/dev/managegameservers](http://steamcommunity.com/dev/managegameservers)

 # What is the point of GSLT?